 milk and cookies

 Cookies (digital cookies, not the kind you put in a jar) are little bits of information stored in your browser and set by most websites.
 In general, cookies help personalize your experience on the web.
-For example, when you sign in to the client access section of this site, cookies identify your browser to keep you signed in.
+For example, when you sign in to the client access section of this site, cookies identify your browser to keep you signed in to your account.
 Cookies are also used by analytics software to keep track of what pages you visited and for how long, and I can use this information to improve the website.
-Finally, the "live chat" instant message feature of this site utilizes Google Talk chatback, and if used, Google may set cookies of their own.
 You can disable cookies, but then this and other websites won't function as they were intended.

 The milk is for dipping non-digital cookies.